-This story is about a devastating condition called Aphasia.
+Aphasia is about a devastating condition.
 9 out of 10 people have never heard the term “Aphasia.”
 Yet, all sufferers have had their lives immeasurably changed.
 Two thirds of stroke victims of all ages have Aphasia.

 THE AIM OF THE FILM

 Shine a light on Aphasia this a hidden disability that is a devastating condition.

 Highlight the lack of support once the rehabilitation is over

 Show how charities and the families cope with the long-term effects